kshwedha/llm-guide/LLM_COMPLETE_GUIDE.md

-# The Complete LLM Engineering Bible
+# The Complete LLM Engineering Guide

 ## From First Principles to Production Systems at Scale